surecart/surecart-wp-plugin/readme.txt

 IMPORTANT: SureCart 3.0 is here!
 [Please read the upgrade guide before upgrading](https://surecart.com/docs/upgrading-to-surecart-v3/)

+= 3.1.5 - December 19th, 2024 =
+- New: Alphabetical sorting to product lists.
+- New: Customizable product list page empty state.
+- Fix: Issue where attachment page slugs could not be updated.
+- Fix: Apple pay showing as "pending" in express payment element instead of the total amount.

 = 3.1.4 - December 17th, 2024 =
 - Improvement: Automatic cache exclusions for customer dashboard login page.
 - Improvement: Write custom salt for api key encryption to prevent disconnection when using salt shaker plugins.